rigetti/forest-benchmarking/docs/index.rst

 ===========================================

-Forest-Benchmarking is an **open source** library for performing quantum characterization, verification, and validation (QCVV) of quantum computers using the Rigetti Forest Software Development Kit.
+Forest-Benchmarking is an **open source** library for performing quantum characterization, verification, and validation (QCVV) of quantum computers using pyQuil.